Rustytuna/My-markdown-resume/Resume_Kim_Hill.md

 ----------

 April 2016 - Present    **Project Manager and Strategic Analyst:**; AgilData (Broomfield, CO)
-* Manage ongoing big data and business intelligence projects with teams of 3+ people requiring extensive experience with SQL database administration, data visualization, and data ETL pipelines
+* Manage ongoing big data and business intelligence projects with teams of 3+ people requiring experience with SQL database administration, data visualization, and data ETL pipelines
 * Launched new software product within first month at firm, resulting in an increase in leads
 * Designated lead organizer of Rocky Mountain DataCon, the region's first annual big data conference

 January 2015-Present    **Professional Consultant**; Various Organizations (Denver, CO)
 * Served as a SalesForce Consultant by developing reporting algorithms and streamlined data processing based on business needs for a restaurant supply chain management company with 150 accounts and 600+ leads
 * Conducted legal research and strategic data analysis for law firms on various cases

 March - July 2015   **Senior Executive Assistant**; The Bornhoft Group (Denver, CO)
 * Supported the CEO and COO of a nationally recognized managed futures fund/hedge fund
 * Oversaw various Investor Relations activities including drafting investor correspondence, providing tax documentation and overall fund operations which included the closing of one of three funds

 January 2013 - September 2014   **Business Strategy Consultant**; Various (Denver, CO, Chapel Hill & Durham, NC) **Projects:**

 *BBC Research and Consulting, Denver CO*
 * Analyzed market research survey data for a midsize retailer to assess client demographics, purchasing habits and customer service scores to make strategic target market recommendations to store executives
 * Managed the schedule of Sr. Researchers and the tracking of a budget of $1M for a disparity study for the State of Indiana that analyzed the makeup of contractors providing the state with a variety of services